Unifying Two Views on Multiple Mean-Payoff Objectives in Markov Decision Processes

 where $\hat\varepsilon=\varepsilon/{\sqrt{\delta(a)(s)\cdot(1-\delta(a)(s))}}$ and $\Phi$ is the cumulative distribution function of the standard normal distribution and $\lessapprox$ denotes that the inequality $\leq$ holds ``only for large $i$'', i.e.\ in the limit.
 Consequently, for large $k$, we have

 where the right-hand side does not depend on $m$ and is thus a uniform bound for all $m$.
-Further, since $\Phi(-\sqrt i\cdot \hat{\varepsilon})$ decreases exponentially in $\sqrt i$, the right-hand side approaches $0$ as $k\to0$ (independently of $m$) and (\ref{eq:clt}) follows. \qedhere \end{itemize}
+Further, since $\Phi(-\sqrt i\cdot \hat{\varepsilon})$ decreases exponentially in $\sqrt i$, the right-hand side approaches $0$ as $k\to0$ (independently of $m$) and (\ref{eq:clt}) follows. \qedhere \end{enumerate}

 \end{proof}

 \rstop

 Now we show, that Equation 4 is satisfied.
 For all $s\in S$ and $N\subseteq[n]$ such that $\Pr\sigma{s_0}{\Omega_N}=0$, we have trivially